neondatabase/website/content/docs/guides/nextjs.md

 ## Run the app

-For API handlers, and server functions you can expect to see one of the following in your terminal output.
+For API handlers, and server functions you can expect to see one of the following in your terminal output:

 ```shell
 # node-postgres